pattern

 a fundamental particle of light that carries electromagnetic energy and exhibits both particle-like and wave-like properties

-Ex: Fiber optic communication relies on the transmission of data through pulses of light , with each pulse representing a stream photons.
+Ex: Fiber optic communication relies on the transmission of data through pulses of light , with each pulse representing a stream of photons.

 daily words